ZhukValentyna/InfoLAB/README.md

 # InfoLAB Zhuk Valentyna
-# Some commands I wont to remember.
+# Some commands I want to remember.